-A major global pharmaceutical company lost patent exclusivity on a $5B brand.
-Its next-generation therapy was being heralded by experts as a life-saving drug and the new gold standard of care.
-But its conversion plan was taking too long, and progress was stalling.
-The company knew they faced a complex challenge with many facets that needed to be solved simultaneously to move forward:
+A global pharmaceutical company was facing the end of patent exclusivity on a $5B product.Experts were heralding its next-generation therapy as a life-saving drug and the new gold standard of care.
+But execution on its conversion plan was taking too long, progress was stalling, and customers weren’t on-board.
+The company knew they faced a defining moment in terms of the future of the brand going off patent, the performance in the market of the new therapy, and their reputation and relationships with key stakeholders in the therapeutic area.
+Many facets needed to be considered and resolved simultaneously.

-The client conducted two separate Syntegrations to tackle these challenges.
-For the first Syntegration they invited stakeholders from both inside and outside the company to participate.
-During this Syntegration, the client gained a deep understanding of physician loyalty to the legacy therapy, how it had won their confidence, and how they might be able to translate that loyalty to the new therapy.
-They gained greater understanding of the reimbursement challenges for the next-generation brand, so they could develop an effective reimbursement approach.
+The organization conducted two separate Syntegrations to tackle these challenges.
+For the first Syntegration, they invited stakeholders from both inside and outside the company to participate.
+During this Syntegration, the client gained a deep understanding of physician loyalty to the legacy therapy, how it had won their confidence, and how they might be able to establish the same loyalty to the new treatment.
+They also gained a greater understanding of the reimbursement challenges for the next-generation brand so that they could develop a practical reimbursement approach.
 In the second Syntegration, the client brought together its employees from multiple functions in 10 different countries to focus and align on creating an actionable plan that would accelerate the conversion strategy.
-Together they worked as a united team to create the vision, messages and actions that would successfully turn around the stalled conversion.
+Together they created the vision, strategies, messages, and actions that would successfully turn around the stalled conversion.